Home AI/ML GP-Based Hyperparameter Optimization: Bayesian Tuning for ML Models

 Step 1: Define the Search Space

-Specify the bounds and type for each hyperparameter.
-Continuous (with optional log scale), integer, categorical.
-This is where most production mistakes happen, bounds too tight (miss the optimum), bounds too wide (waste trials in bad regions), wrong scale (linear instead of log for learning rate).
+Specify the bounds and type of each hyperparameter, choosing among continuous (with optional log scale), integer, and categorical.
+This step is responsible for most production errors: bounds set too tight miss the optimum, bounds set too wide waste trials in poor regions, and incorrect scales (linear rather than log for the learning rate, for example) degrade the optimizer.

 Step 2: Initial Random Trials

-Run 5–10 random configurations to seed the GP.
-Without seed observations, the GP has no signal and the acquisition function picks the center of the box, every time.
-A common rule of thumb: n_init = max(5, 2 · d) where d is the search space dimension.
+Five to ten random configurations should be run to seed the GP.
+Without these observations the GP has no signal, and the acquisition function repeatedly selects the geometric center of the search box.
+A common rule of thumb is n_init = max(5, 2 · d), where d is the search-space dimension.

 Step 3: Fit the GP Surrogate

-Given observations (x1, y1), …, (xn, yn), fit a GP with Matérn 5/2 kernel (default for HPO).
-Optimize kernel hyperparameters (lengthscales, signal variance, noise) via maximum marginal likelihood.
+Given observations (x1, y1), …, (xn, yn), fit a GP with a Matérn 5/2 kernel, which is the standard default for HPO.
+Optimize the kernel hyperparameters (lengthscales, signal variance, noise) by maximizing the marginal likelihood.
 This takes seconds for n < 1000.

 Step 4: Optimize the Acquisition Function

-The acquisition function α(x) takes the GP posterior and outputs a scalar—”how valuable is it to evaluate at x?”
-Maximize α(x) over the search space (using L-BFGS, multi-start, or random sampling for non-smooth cases).
-The argmax is your next trial.
+The acquisition function α(x) takes the GP posterior and returns a scalar that expresses the value of evaluating at x.
+Maximize α(x) over the search space using L-BFGS, multi-start methods, or random sampling for non-smooth cases.
+The argmax is the next trial.

 Step 5: Run the Trial

-Train the model with the proposed hyperparameters.
-Record (xn+1, yn+1).
+Train the model with the proposed hyperparameters and record (xn+1, yn+1).

 Step 6: Update and Repeat

-Append the new observation, refit the GP, optimize the acquisition again, propose the next trial.
-Loop until budget exhausted.
+Append the new observation, refit the GP, optimize the acquisition function again, and propose the next trial.
+The loop continues until the budget is exhausted.

 BayesOpt Iterations: GP Posterior + Acquisition Function Iteration 5: wide uncertainty, exploring next x Iteration 10: narrowing on promising area next x Iteration 20: converged on local minimum explore Iteration 30: confirmed global optimum ★ optimum acquisition flat—converged GP mean GP ±2σ observed trial next trial acquisition α(x)

-Caution: The trade-off no one mentions: GP fitting + acquisition optimization adds 1–10 seconds of overhead per trial.
-If your individual trials take 5 seconds (a tiny model on a tiny dataset), this overhead dominates and BO loses to random search.
-BO wins specifically when each trial takes minutes to days.
-Don’t BO a sklearn linear regression.
+Caution: A trade-off seldom mentioned: GP fitting combined with acquisition optimization introduces one to ten seconds of overhead per trial.
+When each trial completes in five seconds, as for a small model on a small dataset, this overhead dominates and BO underperforms random search.
+BO is advantageous specifically when each trial requires minutes to days.
+Applying BO to a scikit-learn linear regression is therefore inappropriate.

 Expected Improvement (EI)

-EI(x) = E[max(0, fbest − f(x))].
-“How much do we expect to improve over the current best?”
-For a Gaussian posterior with mean μ(x) and standard deviation σ(x), this has a closed form:
+EI(x) = E[max(0, fbest − f(x))], that is, the expected improvement over the current best.
+For a Gaussian posterior with mean μ(x) and standard deviation σ(x), the expression has a closed form.

-Φ is the standard normal CDF, φ is the PDF.
-Smooth, differentiable, well-behaved.
-The default choice.
-Slight bias toward exploitation, but in practice it explores plenty because σ(x) is large in unexplored regions.
+Φ denotes the standard normal CDF and φ the PDF.
+The expression is smooth, differentiable, and well-behaved.
+EI is the default choice.
+It exhibits a slight bias toward exploitation, but in practice it explores adequately because σ(x) is large in unexplored regions.

 Upper Confidence Bound (UCB)

-UCB(x) = μ(x) − β · σ(x) (for minimization; flip the sign for maximization).
-The β coefficient explicitly controls exploration.
-Larger β → more exploration.
-Theoretical regret bounds (Srinivas et al. 2010): with βt growing logarithmically, UCB has sublinear cumulative regret.
-In practice, β = 2 is a fine default.
-UCB is more aggressive about exploring than EI when σ is large.
+UCB(x) = μ(x) − β · σ(x) for minimization, with sign flipped for maximization.
+The coefficient β explicitly controls the level of exploration: larger values produce more exploration.
+Theoretical regret bounds (Srinivas et al., 2010) establish that, with βt growing logarithmically, UCB has sublinear cumulative regret.
+In practice, β = 2 is a reasonable default.
+UCB is more aggressive about exploration than EI when σ is large.

 Probability of Improvement (PI)

-PI(x) = P(f(x) < fbest) = Φ(z).
-Just the probability you’ll beat the current best by any amount.
-Purely greedy—picks any tiny improvement, can stagnate by exploiting near the current best forever.
-Rarely used in modern HPO except as a teaching example.
+PI(x) = P(f(x) < fbest) = Φ(z), which is simply the probability of any improvement over the current best.
+PI is purely greedy: it selects any small improvement and can stagnate by exploiting near the current best indefinitely.
+It is rarely used in modern HPO except as a pedagogical example.

 Thompson Sampling

-Sample a function from the GP posterior, take its argmin.
-This is naturally diverse: independent samples from the posterior pick different points.
-The killer feature: trivial parallelization.
-For batch HPO of size k, draw k posterior samples and run all argmins simultaneously.
-Used heavily in production systems with many parallel workers.
+Thompson sampling draws a function from the GP posterior and takes its argmin.
+The method is naturally diverse, since independent posterior samples select different points.
+Its principal advantage is trivial parallelization: for batch HPO of size k, k posterior samples can be drawn and their argmins evaluated simultaneously.
+It is widely used in production systems with many parallel workers.

 Knowledge Gradient (KG)

-EI is myopic, it only cares about immediate improvement.
-KG looks one step ahead: “what’s the expected best after I observe at x and update the GP?”
-More principled, more expensive (requires nested optimization), and roughly 10–20% better in practice for noisy problems.
+EI is myopic: it considers only the immediate improvement.
+KG looks one step ahead and computes the expected best after an observation at x updates the GP.
+KG is more principled but also more expensive because it requires nested optimization.
+Empirically, it offers an improvement of roughly 10 to 20 percent for noisy problems.
 BoTorch’s qKnowledgeGradient is the standard implementation.

 Max-Value Entropy Search (MES)

-Information-theoretic: pick x that gives maximum mutual information about the location of the optimum.
-Robust to noise, handles batches well, but more complex to compute.
-Wang & Jegelka 2017.
-Available as qMaxValueEntropy in BoTorch.
+MES is an information-theoretic method: it selects x to maximize mutual information about the location of the optimum.
+The method is robust to noise and handles batches well, but it is more complex to implement (Wang and Jegelka, 2017).
+It is available as qMaxValueEntropy in BoTorch.

 Acquisition Formula Intuition Strength Weakness When to Use